 You didn't meet the entry requirements for BSc (Hons) Pharmaceutical Science

 All about the course

-If you are studying part-time you select two to four modules from each year of study, completing the rest of the modules for the year in the following year.
-This leads to a maximum six-year duration for a part-time degree.
-If studying part-time you do not have the placement option.
+If you are studying part-time, you will select two to four modules for each year of study, completing the remaining modules in the following year.
+This phased approach can be taken up to a maximum six-year limit.
+Industry placements are not available with the part-time study pathway.

 Explore the characteristics of plant and animal cells which are the building blocks of all life forms; their interactions with micro and macro environments, and learn about the diversity of animal and plant life in a range of ecosystems.

 Evaluate a range of environmental and scientific factors that interact to influence health – e.g. pollution, nutrition, drug development and consider examples of environmental interventions and clinical trials.